farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 ## Your Skills and Classes

-To make this game your own, you should customize the skill list to something that better first the aesthetic of your setting.
+To make this game your own, you should customize the skill list to something that better fit the aesthetic of your setting.
 Another way to do this is to provide classes/archetypes for the players to choose from, where each class could have pre-assigned skills or items.

 ## Your Stunts